UserStudios1/UserStudios1/README.md

 ---------------------

 I've been coding with C++ for 1-2 Years now and did some basic Projects, like a Console Calculator or a simple ATM System.
-I also did a Cheat for a Game called Assault Cube.
+I also did a Cheat for a Game called Assault Cube that changes your ammo.

 * 🌍  I'm based in Germany
 * 🧠  I'm learning more C++ and C#
 * 🤝  I'm open to collaborating on other Projects using C++ or C#
-* ⚡  I got 3 Cats

 ### Skills